I dumped out my biography puzzle several weeks into our 2020 sheltering-in-place.

 Maybe they did something.
 But maybe they didn’t.
 What if their actions don’t fit logically into their life story?

-In the case of the puzzle, a closer examination of the pieces suggested I might not have “read” their shape correctly.
+In the puzzle, a closer examination of the pieces suggested I might not have “read” their shape correctly.

 Notice how the lettering doesn’t quite match in the center piece.

-When I pulled it out and reorganized the pieces–moved it to the empty spot on the right–all the other pieces went directly into place.
+I reorganized the pieces — moved it to the empty spot — and the other pieces went right into place.

 I have to do that sometimes with elements in my biography subject’s life.
 I ask myself questions or try to see their behavior from a different perspective.